yumuzi234/e8vm/readme.md

 readability and comprehensibility as the last
 ([for example](http://andrewkelley.me/post/intro-to-zig.html)).

 I disagree with this ordering.
-Good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers (before AI's can read and write programs).
+At the scale of today's software enginneering, good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers (before AI's can read and write programs).
 In the long run, code comprehensibility dominates all.